sports and entertainment marketing / representation of olympic sports athletes and athletic broadcasters in Canada and the United States.

 Growing up in the Anderson family was one with an aquatics background from mom Collette who swam at the University of Hawaii, to her older sister Alyssa who made the 2012 U.S. Olympic Team winning Gold in a long course freestyle relay and been passed along to younger sister Jordan who is a junior swimmer at the University of Utah.

-Out of the pool, Haley has given back to the community in Southern California through initiatives that helped provide publicity for the 2015 World Games Special Olympics and today is a member of the Los Angeles 2024 Olympic & Paralympic Athletes Advisory Commission with the hopes of landing the Summer Games back to the U.S. for the first time since 1996.
+Out of the pool, Haley has given back to the community in Southern California through initiatives that helped provide publicity for the 2015 World Games Special Olympics and was a member of the LA 2024/2028 Athlete’s Commission.

 Joe Berenyi - Paralympic